Stock market today: Strong profit reports support stocks a day after Wall Street’s sharp tumble

-NEW YORK (AP) — U.S. stocks are clawing back some of their sharp losses from the day before, as conditions calm a bit on Wall Street Wednesday.
+NEW YORK (AP) — U.S. stocks are holding steadier Wednesday, a day after skidding to sharp losses on worries that high interest rates may stick around for months longer than hoped.

-The S&P 500 was 0.5% higher in early trading after tumbling 1.4% on Tuesday.
+The S&P 500 was 0.3% higher in midday trading after tumbling 1.4% on Tuesday.
 A hotter-than-expected report on inflation forced investors to delay forecasts for when the Federal Reserve may begin cutting interest rates, potentially into the summer.
 Expectations for such cuts are a big reason stocks rallied to records recently.

-The Dow Jones Industrial Average was up 81 points, or 0.2%, after dropping 524 points for its worst loss in nearly 11 months.
-The Nasdaq composite was 0.7% higher, as of 9:35 a.m.
+The Dow Jones Industrial Average was edging down by 10 points, or less than 0.1%, after dropping 524 points for its worst loss in nearly 11 months.
+The Nasdaq composite was 0.3% higher, as of 11 a.m.
 Eastern time.

 Helping to keep things steadier was a calmer bond market.
 Treasury yields were easing after shooting upward a day earlier on expectations the Fed would keep rates high for longer.
 The central bank has already jacked its main interest rate to the highest level since 2001 in hopes of slowing the overall economy just enough to grind high inflation down to its target.